Macris: Mythology

-Macris reared the young Hera in Euboea during the goddess' early childhood in some versions.
-One day Hera's brother Zeus stole her away, where Mount Cithaeron, in the words of Plutarch, "afforded them a shady recess".
+Macris reared the young Hera in Euboea during the goddess' early childhood.
+One day Hera’s future husband Zeus took her away, where Mount Cithaeron, in the words of Plutarch, "afforded them a shady recess, nature’s own bridal-chamber".
 When Macris came looking for her ward, the mountain-god Cithaeron drove her away from the couple, saying that Zeus was taking his pleasure there with the goddess Leto.
+Hera “escaped discovery” from Macris, and was grateful to Leto for lending her name to the young lovers’ affair; implying that Hera had willingly escaped from Macris’ charge.

 Sometime later, Macris gave newborn Dionysus honey to eat on Euboea after Hermes saved him.
 Macris was expelled from Euboea by Hera as punishment.
 Macris fled to a cave on a small island where she was helped by the goddess Demeter.
 Demeter taught the residents of the island how to grow cereal grain.
 According to a scholiast commenting on verses in Argonautica, the island she fled to was subsequently named after her.
 Apollonius Rhodius, who composed Argonautica, only refers to the island as Drepane but he does mention its connection with Macris and Demeter.
 Modern Scholars have identified the island with modern Corfu, the historical Corcyra.
 According to Apollonius of Rhodes, the cave where Macris once lived was later the marriage chamber for Jason and Medea, and the marriage was consummated there on the Golden Fleece.
 Thereafter Macris's cave was called Medea's Cave.